-Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
-This will be carried out by the Governor's Online Safety sub-committee receiving regular information about Online Safety incidents and monitoring reports.
-A member of the Governing Body should assume the role of Online Safety Governor to include:
+Governors are responsible for the approval of the e-Safety Policy and for reviewing the effectiveness of the policy.
+This will be carried out by the Governor's e-safety sub-committee receiving regular information about e-Safety incidents and monitoring reports.
+A member of the Governing Body should assume the role of e-Safety Governor to include:

-- regular meetings with the Online Safety Co-ordinator - regular monitoring of Online Safety incident logs - regular monitoring of filtering / change control logs (where possible) - reporting to relevant Governors / sub-committee / meeting
+- regular meetings with the e-Safety Co-ordinator - regular monitoring of e-Safety incident logs - regular monitoring of filtering / change control logs (where possible) - · reporting to relevant Governors / sub-committee / meeting

-Academic Year 2024-25 Katie Gardner (Chair) has been identified as the Online Safety governor to carry out the afore mentioned tasks.
+Academic Year 2017-18 Beverly Anderson (Community Governor) has been identified as the e-safety governor to carry out the afore mentioned tasks